out51der/C-PROGRAMMING-2220C/README.md

 - 👀 I’m interested in Virtual Reality, RPi4, Unity 3D, Unreal
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on VR
-- 📫 How to reach me mokiq@yahoo.com
+- 📫 How to reach me mokiq@yahoo.com & @MoeJoeVR

 <!---
 out51der/out51der is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.